Chart Color Schemes

 Park Orchards is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered, VIC State Government's Regional/LGA projections released in 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, lower quartile growth is anticipated for national statistical areas, with the suburb expected to grow by 111 persons to 2041, reflecting a reduction of 1.1% in total over the 17-year period.
+Looking ahead, lower quartile growth is anticipated, with the suburb expected to grow by 37 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 0.8% in total over the 17 years.

 Frequently Asked Questions - Population